 - 1. Nurture EYFS & KS1 or KS2

+- 2. 'Infinity Club' provision to support children with complex communication needs

-- 2. Therapeutic Mentoring
+- 3. Therapeutic Mentoring techniques

-- 3. Drama Therapy
+- 4. Drama Therapy

-- 4. Family Therapy
+- 5. Family Therapy

 Each area of our curriculum is led by a competent teacher, who is responsible for the subject policy, resources and curriculum.
 They design the curriculum following National Curriculum expectations, whilst considering the needs of our pupils.
 They map out the long-term plan, ensure its implementation and monitor the teaching, learning and assessment of their subject to ensure that the intended impact is achieved.
 The curriculum mapping also ensures that progression can be seen across terms and year groups.
 Training, support and guidance is provided from the subject lead to ensure all teachers are confident to deliver the set curriculum.
 Please see individual subject policies for further information.